September 7, 2019 at 4:37 pm #96614

 Hope you have a great time on SE!

-- This reply was modified 1 week, 3 days ago by William Norfleet.
+- This reply was modified 2 months ago by Leon Fleming.

 I’m doing pretty well!
 A little sleepy, though.
 We had a party at my house, and the introvert in me is drained. 😛 How are you?
 I have to say I have never tried making my own language before.
 I took four years of American Sign Language and started to write a story about a mute girl who signs.
 Since it’s a visual language, it is difficult to portray in words.
 That is the only time I have branched into different languages in my writing.
 I would be interested in hearing more about your invented languages, though?
 What does your quote at the bottom mean?